Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning: Data construction and Prediction method

 We use the resultant cartogram to infer a demand of a new station with the help of the adjacent demands, under the assumption that the characteristic of the demand is similar to that of the adjacent stations.
 To verify such a small dispersion of demands in every cell in the cartogram map, we measure the Pearson correlation coefficient after detrending and the coefficient of variation of a cell $i$ for a given year.
 The correlation value $\rho$ captures the temporal similarity between pairwise stations within a cell.
 The correlation in the cartogram map is still as positive as in the original map, giving $0.52\pm 0.1$ and $0.49\pm 0.08$, respectively [Figs.~\ref{fig:CV_P}(a) and ~\ref{fig:CV_P}(b)].
 Our suggested iteration method induces the gradual spreading of stations that may have similar characteristics of demands, in careful consideration of spatial adjacency, keeping the correlation level.

 The dispersion of the demands among the stations in a cell is measured by the coefficient of variation as

 with the mean $\mu_i(t)=\frac{1}{|\mathbb{R}_i|}\sum_{j\in \mathbb{R}_i} x_j(t)=\frac{1}{|\mathbb{R}_i|}X_i$ and standard deviation $\sigma_i^2(t)={\frac{1}{|\mathbb{R}_i|}\sum_{j\in \mathbb{R}_i} \left[x_j(t)-\mu(t)\right]^2}$ at time $t$ ($|\cdots|$ is a cardinality of a set).
-The coefficient of variance in the original map and the cartogram map for year 2019 as an example is displayed in Figs.~\ref{fig:CV_P}(c) and~\ref{fig:CV_P}(d).
+The coefficient of variance in the original map and the cartogram map for the year 2019 as an example is displayed in Figs.~\ref{fig:CV_P}(c) and~\ref{fig:CV_P}(d).
 The mean $v$ is $1.0\pm 0.3$ for the original map, while $0.9\pm 0.2$ for the cartogram.
 Thus, our uniformization keeps the correlation and the dispersion of the demands similar to the original level, although the number of stations in cells and the number of cells are varied.
 We also remark that empty cells disappear on the map as seen in Figs.~\ref{fig:CV_P}(b) and~\ref{fig:CV_P}(d), which potentiates the demand prediction of the new station solely installed in the location marked by an arrow in Fig.~\ref{fig:mean_x}(b).
+This significant increase in the input data point $X_i$, without violating the statistical level, is expected to enhance the accuracy of predictions.